 How to choose budget studio headphones

-• Closed vs open back: Closed-back for recording (isolation, no bleed); open-back for relaxed listening if leakage doesn’t matter.
-Most budget studio buyers want closed-back.
+- Closed vs open back: Closed-back for recording (isolation, no bleed); open-back for relaxed listening if leakage doesn’t matter.
+Most budget studio buyers want a solid closed-back pair for recording.

 The best studio headphones under $50